Gromov--Witten theory of $[\mathbb{C}^2/\mathbb{Z}_{n+1}]\times \mathbb{P}^1$: Geometry

 Fix an integer $n\geq 0$.
 Let $\bP^1$ be the projective line and $\cO_{\bP^1}$ be the trivial line bundle on it.
 Let $\cY$ be the trivial $\bZ_{n+1}$-gerbe over $\bP^1$, coming from the root construction \cite{Abr-Gra-Vis, Cad} of order $n+1$ on $\cO_{\bP^1}$.
 In other words, $\cY$ is defined by the following Cartesian diagram.

 There is an orbifold line bundle $L$ on $\cY$ associated with the top map in the above diagram.
 The degree of $L$ is zero, but there is a nontrivial action by $\bZ_{n+1}$ on the fibers of $L$, for which the generator acts by multiplication with $\zeta:=e^{\frac{2\pi\sqrt{-1}}{n+1}}$.
-We will be interested in the relative GW theory of the total space
+We will be interested in the relative GW theory of the total space $L\oplus L^{-1}\to\cY$, which is isomorphic to